Staff-Alerts/project/README.md

 1. Create an accessible and intuitive internal interface that:
     1. has a secure user login mechanism
+    1. allows for the selection of (multiple) locations
-    1. allows for the creation of messages
+    1. allows for the creation of various messages types
+    1. allows for the use of message tempaltes
     1. allows for "approval" of messages before sending
     1. allows for the issuing of messages